cubt85iz/automatos-server/etc/containers/systemd/README.md

 [Code Server](https://github.com/coder/code-server) allows users to run VS Code on any machine anywhere and access it in the browser.

+### Donetick

+[Donetick](https://donetick.com) is a smart task manager that keeps individuals and families organized with intelligent scheduling and fair task distribution.

 ### Dynamic DNS Updater

 [ddns-updater](https://github.com/cubt85iz/ddns-updater.git) is a container that will update A/AAAA records with WAN IP address.